-Al-Khazneh (The Treasury) is one of the most elaborate temples in Petra, a city of the Nabatean Kingdom inhabited by the Arabs in ancient times.
+Al-Khazneh (The Treasury) is one of the most elaborate temples in Petra, a city of the Nabatean Kingdom inhabited by Arabs in ancient times.

 As with most of the other buildings in this ancient town, including the Monastery (Ad Deir), this structure was carved out of a sandstone rock face.

 The structure is believed to have been the mausoleum of the Nabatean King Aretas IV in the 1st century AD.

 Petra Theater is a first century AD Nabataean theatre situated 600 m from the centre of Petra.
-Substantial part of the theatre was carved out of solid rock, while the scaena and exterior wall were constructed.
+Substantial parts of the theatre was carved out of solid rock, while the scaena and exterior wall were constructed.

-The theatre's auditorium consists of three horizontal sections of seats separated by passageways and seven stairways to ascend.
-The theater could accommodate a number of approximately 8500 people, more than the estimated number of Amman theater.
-Petra Theatre follow similar architectural patterns of Roman theatre's, which enhances superior acoustics. (wikipedia)
+The theater's auditorium consists of three horizontal sections of seats separated by passageways and seven stairways to ascend.
+The theater could accommodate a number of approximately 8500 people.

 The most distinctive of the Royal Tombs is the Urn Tomb, recognisable by the enormous urn on top of the pediment.
 It was built in about AD 70 for King Malichos II (AD 40–70) or Aretas IV (8 BC–AD 40).
 The naturally patterned interior of the Urn Tomb measures a vast 18m by 20m.